Man-Ching Donald Yu

 About

-Dr. Man-Ching Donald Yu (b.1980), Hong Kong born composer and pianist.
-His music has received various reviews internationally while being described as “Forming an arresting and personal intermixing of tonal and atonal languages, with the musical colors and gestures of his native country infiltrating the mix.”(Fanfare Magazine).
+Man-Ching Donald Yu (余文正) (b.1980), Hong Kong born composer and pianist.
+His recent music is refined by the interweaving of post-minimalist and modernist traits; subtle transformation of various musical parameters in different suspended times and spaces is one of the important underlying principles in his recent works.
+Fanfare Magazine hails his music as "forming an arresting and personal intermixing of tonal and atonal languages, with the musical colors and gestures of his native country infiltrating the mix."
+(2012)

 Sheets